 On motorways: 130 km/h

-Traffic offences such as speeding, failing to use headlights as required, or driving without a vignette can be penalised with heavy fines.
+Traffic violations such as speeding, failing to comply with the mandatory headlight requirement, or driving without a vignette can be penalised with heavy fines.

-Vehicles with a permissible total weight of up to 3.5 tonnes require a digital vignette in Slovenia.
-With this, you can use all the country's expressways and motorways.
-Vehicles with a total weight of over 3.5 tonnes pay a distance-based toll and require a DarsGo transponder device for this purpose.
+Vehicles with a permitted gross vehicle weight of up to 3.5 t GVW require a digital vignette in Slovenia.
+With this you can use all the country's expressways and motorways.
+Vehicles with a gross vehicle weight of over 3.5 t GVW pay a distance-based toll and require a DarsGo transponder for this purpose.
+Further information on the toll in Slovenia can be found in our guide.

-You can purchase the digital vignette for Slovenia online in just a few clicks.
-This way, you can begin your travels in Slovenia without a worry and enter the country directly.
-Alternatively, vignettes are also available on-site at designated sales points.
+The digital vignette for Slovenia can be purchased online from us in just a few clicks.
+This way you can embark on your travels in Slovenia without a care and enter the country directly.
+Alternatively, vignettes are also available on-site at designated points of sale.

-Refuelling in Slovenia is straightforward.
+The refuelling in Slovenia is straightforward.
 The network of petrol stations is particularly dense in cities and along motorways.
-But even in more rural areas, you will find plenty of opportunities to refuel.
+But even in more rural areas you will find plenty of opportunities to refuel.
 Fuel is usually slightly cheaper than in Western Europe.
 You can typically pay with cash (Euro), credit card, and mobile payment methods.

-There is also a steadily growing network of charging stations for electric cars.
-These are found mainly in cities and along the main traffic corridors.
+There is also a steadily growing network of charging stations for electric vehicles.
+These can be found mainly in cities and along the main transport routes.
 To use them, you normally need a charging card or an app from the respective provider.
-It is best to find out before your trip where you can charge your electric car and plan sufficient breaks for this purpose.
+It is best to find out before your trip where you can charge your electric vehicle and plan sufficient breaks for this.

 A holiday in Slovenia is generally safe.
 Nevertheless, we have compiled some important Slovenia travel tips for your safety and health: